 EWG offers you popular, easy-to-use guides to help you choose products and foods that are free of toxic ingredients, safe for your children and environmentally friendly.

-Parents and caregivers know that applying a safe, effective sunscreen to children is one key to protecting them from sun damage.
-Sunscreen should never be your child’s first line of defense against the sun, of course, and the reality is that some products may actually do more harm than good.
+Applying a safe, effective sunscreen to children is one key to protecting them from sun damage.
+Sunscreen should never be your child’s first line of defense against the sun, of course, and the reality is that some products fall short.